hariohmprasath/backstage-aws-sam-app-python/README.md

     - **Owner** - Owner of the github repository.
     - **Repository** - Name of the github repository.
 6. Click on **Next** button.
-7. Review all the details and click on **Create** button, this should take care of fetching the required files, apply cookie cutter and push it to the specified github repository.
+7. Review all the details and click on **Create** button, this should take care of fetching the required files, apply cookie cutter pattern and push the modified contents to the specified github repository.
-8. Click on the **Repo** hyperlink to navigate to the github repository.
+8. Click on the **Repo** hyperlink to navigate to the newly created github repository.

 ## Deployment

-Newly created git repository uses Github actions to deploy the sam application to AWS.
-So we need to specify the AWS credentials as secrets in the Github repository.
-Here is a step by step guide for creating it.
+Code repository uses Github actions to deploy the sam application to AWS.
+So we need to specify the AWS credentials in the form of Github secrets.
+Here is a step by step guide to specify the secrets:

 1. Click on **Settings** menu and click on **Secrets** sidebar.
 2. Click on **New repository secret** button and enter the following details:
     - **AWS_ACCESS_KEY_ID** - AWS Access Key ID
     - **AWS_SECRET_ACCESS_KEY** - AWS Secret Access Key
 3. Click on **Actions** menu, naviate to `.github/workflows/deploy.yml` file and click on **Run workflow** button to launch the action.
-4. This should automatically deploy the application to AWS, here is the sample cloudformation output that you can see in the Github actions
+4. This should automatically deploy the application to AWS, here is the sample cloudformation output, you can see in the Github actions

 ```bash
 CloudFormation outputs from deployed stack